How long will it take?

 What size gem will I get back?

-This depends on many variables, including the original size and shape of a gem material, structural integrity of the material, inclusions, cleavages, twinning, color zoning, color direction, etc.
+This depends on many variables, including the original size and shape of a gem material, structural integrity of the material, inclusions, cleavages, twinning, color zoning, color direction, etc. I strongly recommend checking out this video of me reducing what looks like a large gem down to the portions that are viable for cutting.

 The overall average recovery of commercial (overseas) cutting using flat-faceting techniques hovers just below 20% by weight.
 That means for commercial overseas cutting you need to begin with a 5+ carat rough to get a 1-carat finished gem back.